dr-hextanium/cookbook/src/misc/pedro_vs_roadrunner.md

 - Time consistent autonomous
 - Tons of support, used by hundreds or thousands of teams
 - Tons of people able to help you in FTC Discord; someone has almost certainly had your problem before
-- Easier to update and integrate with compared to Pedro; code is split into libraries
 - Lots of projects integrating with it
 - Uses standard coordinate system